realA10001986/Dash-Gauges/DIY/README.md

 ![emptyhole](img/empty_hole.jpg)

-### Enclosure
+### Bezel

-The enclosure consists of three parts: The front and two side pieces.
+The bezel consists of three parts: The front and two side pieces.
 Measurements are in the [DIY/enclosure](/DIY/enclosure) folder of this repository.

-You can buy an enclosure at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); note that it is for a model 49 panel meter ('Roentgens'); a model 142 won't fit.
+You can buy a bezel at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); note that it is for a model 49 panel meter ('Roentgens'); a model 142 won't fit.

 ### Connecting a Time Travel button